MHRupok/Mean-Arena-AI/README.md

 # Mean-Arena-AI
 Artifical Intelligence-based approach to decision making for Mean Arena game.
-The game is written by Simon Parsons
+I wrote the AI using Informed BFS, Mapping, Shortest Path Calculation, Random movement for survival The game is written by Simon Parsons

 # Activate the venv